MohamedEmad08/Clients-Time-Spent-Prediction/README.md

 Make sure to read the notebook carefully.
-Use it after you train on the code many times.
+Use it after you train on the code many times on your own.
 You can share it with anyone you want.
 Good Luck <3 .